pleasega/SchoolLibrary/README.md

 Displays all past and current borrows and borrow information for a particular student.

 ## Todo List
-* Fix any reported bugs and add enhancement suggestions.
+* Fix any reported bugs and implement any enhancement suggestions.